palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/env-prep.rst

 Configuring the app environment
 -------------------------------

-Next, you need to set a few configurations necessary for running and deploying the app.
+Next, you need to configure some items necessary for running and deploying the app.
 There's a Fabric task for that:

 .. code-block:: bash